 All off-campus sites within the state of Kansas used for the preparation of professional educators for school settings from birth through twelfth grade will be part of the institution's professional education unit.
 Programs at various sites can be considered as one program, as one program with options, or as separate programs.
 It is the responsibility of the unit to determine how the programs are organized.
-All off-campus sites will be identified by the unit when it files the "Intent to Seek Unit Accreditation and/or Approval of Teacher Education Programs."
-Programs and curriculum that differ from the unit's campus site will be described in the Self Study Report (SSR) and in the Program Reviews that are submitted three years prior to the on-site accreditation visit.
+All off-campus sites will be identified by the EPP when it files the "Intent to Seek Unit Accreditation and/or Approval of Teacher Education Programs."
+Programs and curriculum that differ from the unit's campus site will be described in the Self Study Report (SSR) and in the Program Reviews that are submitted eighteen months prior to the on-site accreditation visit.

-During an accreditation on-site visit, team members will visit one or all of the off-campus sites - as determined by the site visit leads, the unit and KSDE.
+During an accreditation on-site visit, team members may visit one or all of the off-campus sites - as determined by the site visit leads, the EPP, CAEP, and KSDE.
 If the off-campus sites are located geographically distant from the parent institution, representatives of the team may be asked to conduct on-site visits to off-campus programs prior to the scheduled visit to the campus.
 The off-campus site administrator, faculty, and candidates are interviewed by the team during the regular on-site visit to the campus.
-If the unit includes several off-campus sites, the number of team members may be increased to provide time for adequate data collection and team deliberations.
+If the EPP includes several off-campus sites, the number of team members may be increased to provide time for adequate data collection and team deliberations.
 All programs offered electronically will be reviewed during on-site visits.

 Off-campus sites and programs offered electronically are expected to uphold the same program standards as those of the campus site.
-If KSBE program standards are not followed in off-campus sites or electronically, overall decisions about whether campus program standards are met may be adversely affected.
+If KSDE program standards are not followed in off-campus sites or electronically, overall decisions about whether campus program standards are met may be adversely affected.

 The program report will include confirmation that candidates in an initial program will complete coursework that constitutes a major in the subject at the institution or coursework that is equivalent to a major and a minimum of twelve weeks of student teaching.
-Advanced programs that do not lead to licensure are reviewed during the on-site visit.
+Advanced programs that lead to licensure are included in the on-site visit.

+PROGRAM REVIEW

-PROGRAM REVIEW INTRODUCTION AND OVERVIEW
+INTRODUCTION AND OVERVIEW

-The Kansas State Department of Education (KSDE) Institutional Handbook for Accreditation and Program Review is designed to guide teacher education units through the process of program review.
-This document explains the procedures that apply if a unit wishes to renew programs or have a new program reviewed.
+The Kansas State Department of Education (KSDE) Institutional Handbook for Accreditation and Program Review is designed to guide educator preparation providers (EPPs) through the process of program review.
+This document explains the procedures that apply if an EPP wishes to have a new program reviewed or renew programs.

-Throughout the following pages, the terms "KSDE" and "KSBE" are used.
-KSBE refers to the Kansas State Board of Education, the state board responsible for approving the rules and regulations for reviewing programs.
+Throughout the following pages, the terms "KSDE" and "KSBoE" are used.
 KSDE refers to the Kansas State Department of Education.
+KSBoE refers to the Kansas State Board of Education, the state board responsible for approving the rules and regulations for reviewing programs.

-THE PROGRAM REVIEW PROCESS
+PROGRAM REVIEW PROCESS